coderinblack08/presage/README.md

 ## Contact & Other Details

 If you want to get in touch for investing, contributing, or joining our platform, please DM us on twitter [@joinpresage](https://twitter.com/joinpresage) or email use [help@joinpresage.com](mailto:help@joinpresage.com)

-We plan on launching sometime this fall (2021) and to apply to YC S22.